 Alternate Seat Fees

-New requests have to be located on existing routes with available spots on the bus in order to be considered.
+Efforts are made to provide service to as many locations as practicable; however, all requests have to be located on existing routes with available spots on the bus in order to be considered.
+Unfortunately, not all requests are able to be accommodated.

 Alternate Seat Fee (includes Special Needs Transportation)